 This how you sign up and join the challenge:

-- Sign up (using your e-mail, Facebook or Twitter)
+- Sign up or sign in (using your e-mail, Facebook or Twitter)

 - View current and upcoming challenges on the front page